sarahsetiawan/Hood-Hockey/README.md

 *   **Predictive Analytics**
     Leverage historical data to generate forecasts for future performance.

-    *   **Accessing Predictions:** Navigate to the "Predictive Analytics" or "Forecasts" section via the main menu.
+    *   **Accessing Predictions:** Navigate to the "Predictive Analytics" section via the main menu.
     *   **Understanding Forecasts:**
-        *   Select the parameters for your prediction (e.g., player, specific stats to predict, timeframe).
+        *   Select the parameters for your prediction
         *   The application will display the predicted outcomes, often accompanied by confidence intervals or probability scores.
 These indicate the model's certainty level.
         *   Predictions might cover areas like: potential goal scoring, points projection, or team win probability based on certain factors.
     *   **Important Considerations:**